⏱️ Deadlines Looming? We Deliver 95% On Time! Get expert help from Raccoon Gang ➡️

 • There is a perfectly timed trigger (notification, leaderboard, progress bar…).

-Modern professional instructional designers can help in implementation of these principles.
+Modern professional instructional designers can help in the implementation of these principles.

 Engagement Loop